Skip to Content

 7.

 CPE activities are a minimum of one (1) CPEU.
-Exceptions include professional reading, poster presentations, enduring, and mixed activities, which can be a minimum of 0.5 CPEUs.
+Exceptions include poster presentations, expert work, topic-specific CPE required for licensure, professional reading, enduring, and mixed activities, which can be a minimum of 0.5 CPEUs.
 Activities can be rounded to the nearest quarter hour (.25 CPEUs).
 One CPEU is equivalent to one contact hour.

 8.